 In order to keep the Madison Area Herpetological Society running smoothly, there has to be people leading it.
 This is what our Board Members do.
 Each one runs a particular part of our organization in order to keep us moving in the right direction.
 These individuals are dedicated to educating the public and we appreciate all of the time they put in to help our cause.
 Below is contact info for each member, and a short bio.
 If you are interested in any position, elections are held at the last meeting of the year.
 If you’d just like to help out, feel free to contact a board member and find out how you can get involved!

-Ryan founded the Madison Area Herpetological Society in 2010.
-He wanted to share his love of reptiles with all around him and help educate people on their proper care.
+Ryan founded the Madison Area Herpetological Society in 2010 to share his love of reptiles with all around him and help educate people on their proper care.
 Before then, Ryan had done school shows and worked in a pet store educating young kids about the wonders of the reptile world and how to keep them properly.
 His love of reptiles started when he was only 4 years old as he was always chasing and catching frogs, salamanders, and garter snakes.
 Ryan has been keeping and breeding reptiles for the past 25 years.
-In 2012, Ryan became the Wisconsin Representative for the United States Association of Reptile Keepers.
+Ryan currently holds positions as the Wisconsin Representative for the United States Association of Reptile Keepers, Director on the board for Friends of Scales Reptile Rescue, Auction Coordinator with his wife Erica for the International Herpetological Symposium, holds a seat on the Reptile Subcommittee for the Pet Industry Joint Advisory Council, and works closely with many other reptile related conservation and educational non-profits.
 Ryan graduated with a Masters from the Milwaukee School of Engineering and worked until 2015 as a Project Engineer.
-Starting in 2015, Ryan became the Brand Manager for the Zilla line of reptile products.
+From 2015 until the end of 2020, Ryan was the Marketing Brand Manager and driving force behind the Zilla Reptile Products brand, where he lead the innovation and direction of the brand and products created.
+Now, Ryan is a co owner of VivTech, an innovative reptile lighting and product company.
 As time goes on his love for these animals, spreading education about their captive care, and his passion for conservation continue to grow!

 Eric graduated in December 2010 from UW Stevens Point with a Bachelor’s of Science degree in Biology with an emphasis on herpetology.
 He has always liked and been interested in all animals in general, but particularly reptiles and amphibians, since the age of 5 or 6.
 For him, it all started when he caught his first wild garter snake at a petting zoo in northeastern Wisconsin, which kicked off his interest in reptiles.
 He has also always loved dinosaurs and Jurassic Park as well from an early age.
 From there, he had always wanted a snake of his own, and for his 6th birthday, finally got one.
 After that, he began reading any books on them he could find, going to local pet stores, and reptile shows, and of course, enjoyed finding them in the wild whenever he could.
 The thing he likes most about these animals is just the diversity of different species and always learning more about them.
 Eric is currently interested in, and has a wide range of knowledge and experience with a variety of reptiles, amphibians, and invertebrates, but is most interested in snakes, particularly the different boas, pythons, and colubrid species.
 He enjoys hiking, field herping, and spending time in the outdoors in different areas of Wisconsin and anywhere else he can every year, and also serves as an active state ambassador on local, state, and federal ordinances, legislation, and regulatory matters through USARK (United States Association of Reptile Keepers).

 Richie’s love for reptiles started at a very young age.
 So young that he doesn’t truly remember what sparked his passion for these animals.
 It’s just always been something that has been apart of who he is.
 When he was a kid you could find him waist deep in the local lake catching turtles and bringing home snakes and hiding them in his room.
-Richie currently works as a tattoo artist which helps to fund his projects working with reticulated and burmese pythons.
-He is also currently working on his dream of learning how to properly and safely work with venomous animals.
+His main focus since the beginning has always been venomous reptiles and has been focusing on that the last few years.
+When he’s not tattooing he is always out in the field herping and exploring.

 * Board Member Positions